The Denver Post

 The Denver Post is a daily newspaper and website published in the Denver metropolitan area.
-As of June 2022, it has an average print circulation of 57,265.
 In 2016, its website received roughly six million monthly unique visitors generating more than 13 million page views, according to comScore.

 Ownership

 The Post was the flagship newspaper of MediaNews Group Inc., founded in 1983 by William Dean Singleton and Richard Scudder.
 On December 1, 1987, MediaNews, a national newspaper chain with over 60 daily newspapers and over 160 non-daily publications in 13 states, bought The Denver Post from Times Mirror Company.

 Since 2010, The Denver Post has been owned by hedge fund Alden Global Capital, which acquired its bankrupt parent company, MediaNews Group.
 In April 2018, a group called "Together for Colorado Springs" said that it was raising money to buy the Post from Alden Global Capital, stating: "Denver deserves a newspaper owner who supports its newsroom."